drbean/curriculum/writing/survey/slides.md

 Let's put 'The answers they gave' in the *Results*

-Let's put 'What it all means for the burning issue' in the *Discussion*
+Let's put 'What it all means for the burning issue' in the *Discussion*.
+Discuss possible sources of bias in your survey.

 ## Introduction, Method, Results, Discussion?
 IMRAD!